Nancy A. Haug, PhD

 Biography:

 Dr. Haug earned a doctoral degree in Clinical Psychology and Behavioral Medicine from the University of Maryland Baltimore County.
 She was mentored by Dr. Carlo DiClemente, co-founder of the Transtheoretical Model of Change.
 She also spent over seven years at the Johns Hopkins School of Medicine Behavior Therapy Treatment Research Center.
 At the Center for Addiction and Pregnancy, Dr. Haug was a project director for several clinical trials studying behavioral interventions for pregnant women with substance use disorders.
-Dr. Haug completed a clinical internship and postdoctoral fellowship at University of California, San Francisco (UCSF) and San Francisco General Hospital (SFGH) in the area of public service and minority mental health.
+Dr. Haug completed a clinical internship and postdoctoral fellowship at University of California, San Francisco (UCSF) and San Francisco General Hospital (SFGH) in public service and minority mental health.
 She was on the SFGH medical staff as an attending psychologist where she taught medical students and mentored psychology fellows.
 Dr. Haug was a faculty member in the UCSF School of Medicine Department of Psychiatry and an Instructor at UC Berkeley Extension in the Alcohol and Drug Abuse Studies Program.

 Dr. Haug is a licensed psychologist in California since 2004 and maintains a private practice in Los Gatos, CA. She has clinical expertise in evidence-based treatments for substance use disorders such as motivational interviewing, cognitive-behavioral and mindfulness-based therapies, such as ACT and DBT.
 She also has long-standing clinical interest in the treatment of eating and weight disorders, as well as women's behavioral health.